chirantandeep/UG_work/README.md

 # UG_work
-A collection of all the computational work done during my UG years at IITM.
+A collection of the work done during my UG years at IITM.
 Mainly related to computational materials engineering.

-* MM2015 : Introduction to materials thermodynamics
+* MM2015 : Introduction to Materials Thermodynamics.
-* MM5021 : Deformation and failure of materials at elevated temperatures.
+* MM5021 : Deformation and Failure of Materials at Elevated Temperatures.
+* HS4870 : Climate Economics.